CDRT/mk_blog/docs/posts/cv_configmgr_deploy.md

 This post will walk through deploying Commercial Vantage as a ConfigMgr [application](https://docs.microsoft.com/mem/configmgr/apps/deploy-use/create-applications).
 <!-- more -->
 All required components, as well as the Group Policy Admin Template, and sample registry files are included in the zip available for download on the Vantage landing page.

+!!!info
+    In previous versions of Commercial Vantage, the installation was orchestrated using a batch file.
+Starting in version 20.2506.39.0, installation of the Commercial Vantage suite and add-ins are controlled by **VantageInstaller.exe**

 ## Create the App